 How many alumni and parents give to Harvey Mudd each year?

-Last year over 1900 alumni (31 percent) and over 600 parents (37 percent), donated to the College, most of whom supported the Annual Mudd Fundd.
+Last year over 1,700 alumni (27.5 percent) and close to 600 parents (33 percent), donated to the College, most of whom supported the Annual Mudd Fundd.

 Can I designate my gift to something specific?